Add support for Samsung's .SRW raw format

 Exiv2 doesn't support Samsung makernotes yet, so writing will probably corrupt the makernote and chances are the resulting image can't be displayed anymore.

-#2 Updated by Oleg Yermakov about 7 years ago
+#2 Updated by Oleg Yermakov over 7 years ago

 $ exiv2 print SAM_6972-test.srw File name : SAM_6972-test.srw File size : 28138208 Bytes MIME type : image/tiff Image size : 0 x 0 Camera make : SAMSUNG Camera model : NX10 Image timestamp : 2010:09:09 00:14:46 Image number : Exposure time : 1/8 s Aperture : F2 Exposure bias : 0 EV Flash : No flash Flash bias : Focal length : 30.0 mm Subject distance: ISO speed : 800 Exposure mode : Aperture priority Metering mode : Multi-segment Macro mode : Image quality : Exif Resolution : White balance : Auto Thumbnail : None Copyright : Exif comment :